rokstrnisa/RokClock/README.markdown

     ant

-since `"run"` the the default target.
+since `run` the the default target.
 Both of these options also compile the program if required.

 You can run the program in non-daemon mode using